 THE BOTTOM LINE

 Our couples who choose to have their marriage or renewal ceremony on a sandy “beach”, in the tidal zone described above as “shoreline”, will need a permit.
-If we are on the sand outside of that defined area, a City & County permit may be needed, as we understand the law.
+If we are on the sand outside of that defined area, a City & County permit may be needed.
 DLNR does not allow the use of chairs (except for disabled persons), tables, arches and other assorted decorative elements in the shoreline.
 Such items may be permitted in public parks.
 Whatever the case, the site must be returned to its prior condition.

 - If a permit is required (see the notes on individual sites), we will advise you in your confirmation notice